opentable/slate/source/index.md

 OpenTable has three separate environments.
 Each environment:

-* corresponds to a different stage of the devlopment process
+* corresponds to a different stage of the development process
 * has different DNS names for the core services
 * has it's own copy of the data.
 State is not shared across environments.

 ## Continuous Integration
-The Continuos Integrtation **(CI)** environment is used for daily automated build and test.
+The Continuous Integration **(CI)** environment is used for daily automated builds and tests.
 Run your builds and tests against CI as frequently as needed to validate new functionality.
-Beta buids should always pass through the CI environment
+Beta builds should always pass through the CI environment.

 Service Name | Service URL